No Degree? No job. Voted Trump.

 Those workers with less education can then feel tossed in the trash.
 And according to exit polls, they voted for Trump:

+(So did workers with degrees, of course, but in lower numbers: 43 percent of Trump voters had a degree compared to 52 percent for Clinton).

-Based on long-term downward trends, those who did so hoping for a manufacturing and blue collar revival may find themselves waiting quite some time for it to materialize.
+Based on long-term downward trends, those who voted for Trump hoping for a manufacturing and blue collar revival may find themselves waiting quite some time for it to materialize.